Pakistan president dissolves Parliament at PM's request

-The deputy speaker threw out the opposition's no-confidence resolution after Information Minister Fawad Chaudhry accused the opposition of colluding with a foreign power to stage a "regime change.”
+The chief justice of the Supreme Court, Umar Ata Bandial, has convened a hearing into the constitutional question later Sunday.

+The battle between Khan, a cricket star turned conservative Islamic leader, and his political opposition has mired the nation in political turmoil.

-Khan, who was not in Parliament, went on national television to say he would ask Pakistan's president to dissolve the body and hold elections.
+Khan, who was not in Parliament on Sunday, went on national television to say he would ask Pakistan’s president to dissolve the body and hold elections.

 “I ask people to prepare for the next elections.
 Thank God, a conspiracy to topple the government has failed,” Khan said in his address.